unl-nimbus-lab/pymavswarm/examples/README.md

 - `arming.py`: demonstrates how to arm and disarm swarm agents
-- `check_state.py`: demonstrates how to check the state of swarm agents; also demonstrates how to log data to a [`tlog`](https://ardupilot.org/copter/docs/common-mission-planner-telemetry-logs.html) file
+- `check_state.py`: demonstrates how to check the state of swarm agents; also demonstrates how to log data to a [`tlog`](https://ardupilot.org/copter/docs/common-mission-planner-telemetry-logs.html) file.
+- `collision_prevention_no_flight.py`: demonstrates how to use collision avoidance without flying drones head on into each other.
+You can use use this to manually carry drones close to each other to verify that collisions are detected.
+- `collision_prevention.py`: demonstrates how to use the collision avoidance feature.
-- `custom_observer.py`: demonstrates how to implement a callback for an agent state change
+- `custom_observer.py`: demonstrates how to implement a callback for an agent state change.
-- `goto.py`: demonstrates how to command an agent to fly to a specified location using a configuration file; an example configuration file is provided in `resources/goto.yaml`
+- `goto.py`: demonstrates how to command an agent to fly to a specified location using a configuration file; an example configuration file is provided in `resources/goto.yaml`.
-- `set_flight_mode.py`: demonstrates how to set the agents' flight mode
+- `set_flight_mode.py`: demonstrates how to set the agents' flight mode.
-- `set_home_position.py`: demonstrates how to set the swarm agents' home position
+- `set_home_position.py`: demonstrates how to set the swarm agents' home position.
-- `set_parameter.py`: demonstrates how to set an agent's parameter
+- `set_parameter.py`: demonstrates how to set an agent's parameter.
-- `subclass_mavswarm.py`: demonstrates how to extend the functionality of `MavSwarm`
+- `subclass_mavswarm.py`: demonstrates how to extend the functionality of `MavSwarm`.
 - `takeoff_sequence.py`: demonstrates how to execute a full takeoff sequence

 ## Running the examples